Usbac/wolff/docs/maintenance.md

 `setStatus([bool $enabled])`

-Sets the status of the maintenance mode.
-True to enable it, false to disable it.
+Sets the status of the maintenance mode. `true` to enable it, `false` to disable it.

 ```php
 Maintenance::setStatus(true);